Are you looking for an Intumescent Painting Contractor?

 Intumescent fire protection

 An intumescent coating will swell as a result of exposure to heat from a fire.
-Most construction materials including steel and concrete, have a certain level of natural resistance to fire.
+Most construction materials including steel, have a certain level of natural resistance to fire.
 Intumescent fire protection enhances the fire resistance of these materials.

 Under load steel will start to buckle and move when temperatures reach 550°C and in a steel framed building this will compromise its stability and compartmentation.